 Distributions received from qualified retirement plans (IRC Sec.
-4974, including IRAs), cash or deferred arrangements (such as 401(k) plans) and government deferred compensation plans (IRC Sec.
-457) may be excluded from Delaware adjusted gross income to the extent they are used within the same tax year to pay for books, tuition or fees at an institution of higher education attended by the taxpayer or by his or her dependents who have NOT attained the age of 26 by December 31, 2019, and so long as such amounts have been included in federal adjusted gross income.
+4974, including IRAs), deferred arrangements (such as 401(k) plans) and government deferred compensation plans (IRC Sec.
+457) may be excluded from Delaware adjusted gross income to the extent they are used in the same tax year to pay for books, tuition or fees at an institution of higher education attended by the taxpayer or by his or her dependents who have NOT attained the age of 26 by December 31, 2021, as long as such amounts have been included in federal adjusted gross income.
+Please include a copy of all 1098T forms and proof of payment(s) with your return to support your deduction.

-29 Persons 60 or Over or Disabled
+Line 29 Persons 60 or Over or Disabled